Safeguarding children is the responsibility of everyone at St Nicholas' Chantry.

 Each year the children decide upon their class charter and the rights associated with these.
 All the children contribute to the drawing up of the charter.

 Children have many opportunities for their voices to be heard.
+From a safeguarding point of view we use termly revision of the NSPCC Pants Rule to help children to learn the language needed and the recognition of how to keep themselves safe.
 We have a school council which meets regularly to discuss issues raised in class council meetings.
 The council is able to genuinely effect change within the school.
-All the council members for each year group are voted in by their class.
+All the School council members for each year group are voted in by their class.

 Children have a questionnaire with which they are able to put forward their views about the school.